-18 April, 2023
+18 April, 2024

 3PL vs Freight Forwarder

 A 3PL is a company that offers logistics services to support supply chain operations.
-These services can include transportation, warehousing, inventory management, order fulfillment, and more.
+These services can include transportation, freight brokerage, warehousing, inventory management, order fulfillment, and more.
 A 3PL usually manages and coordinates the entire logistics process on behalf of its clients.
 A freight brokerage, on the other hand, matches shippers with carriers and negotiates the terms of the shipment, such as rates, routes, and delivery times.

 • Warehousing & Distribution Fulfillment